3 observations after Embiid makes rusty return, Sixers fall to Knicks

 Though a Martin layup soon after tied the game at 54-all, the Sixers failed to grab momentum.
 The Knicks went up 68-60 on a Miles McBride three and Brunson ultimately returned to the action with 4:14 left in the third quarter.

-Yabusele could not duplicate his outstanding performances in Sunday night’s overtime win over the Hornets, shooting 1 for 7 from the field.
+Yabusele could not duplicate his outstanding performance in Sunday night’s overtime win over the Hornets, shooting 1 for 7 from the field.

 McCain followed up his 27-point night with a 23-point outing on 7-for-16 shooting.
 He remained hard-driving, quick-trigger and ultra-aggressive across the board.
-After two McCain foul shots and an Embiid layup late in the third quarter, the Sixers' deficit was 76-75.
+After an and-one McCain hoop and an Embiid layup late in the third quarter, the Sixers' deficit was 76-75.

+McCain’s averaged 22.7 points and shot 40.7 percent from three-point range over the last three games without Maxey.

+“Kind of the same thing he’s been showing us,” Nurse said.
+“He just continues to be a real, real bright spot.
+Threat from three, which we obviously need.
+Offense creation on his own, which we obviously need.
+And he competes.
+He’s not afraid out there and he’s been playing really well.
+Really big bright spot.”

 Meanwhile, the Knicks kept on scoring, expanding their advantage to 14 points and cashing in when the Sixers' transition defense slipped.
 Embiid subbed out approximately midway through the fourth quarter and watched the final minutes from the sidelines.